awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 The `Scripts/RunResourceTests.sh` script runs during the `AfterInstall` stage of the deployment process\.
 The deployment is unsuccessful if it takes the script more than 180 seconds \(3 minutes\) to run\.

 The location of scripts you specify in the 'hooks' section is relative to the root of the application revision bundle\.
 In the preceding example, a file named `RunResourceTests.sh` is in a directory named `Scripts`\.
 The `Scripts` directory is at the root level of the bundle\.
-For more information, see [Plan a Revision for CodeDeploy](application-revisions-plan.md)\.
+For more information, see [Plan a revision for CodeDeploy](application-revisions-plan.md)\.